pheonx-org/pheonx-core/c-abi-libp2p/examples/cpp/README.md

 ### Bootstrap peers
 Optional bootstrapping is supported via `--bootstrap <multiaddr>`, which can be specified multiple times.
+The example now feeds these peers directly into node creation so they are registered with Kademlia and bootstrapped immediately.
+For
-For example:
+example:

 ```
 ping --lport 41000 --dport 41001 --bootstrap /ip4/203.0.113.1/tcp/5001/p2p/12D3KooW...